make test

 The original contest site is no longer accessible.
 There is an Archive.org mirror available, from which the text on the rest of this page was copied.

 This contest was organized by MIT CSAIL.
-Samuel Madden and Michael Stonebreaker filed for the grant.
+Funding for this event was supplied by the NSF.
 The contest itself written by Elizabeth Reid.
 The winner of this contest was Clément Genzmer of Ecole Polytechnique.
 The only submission for which details are still available is of DEXTER, which resulted in a later submission to the 2011 Programming Contest and a paper Efficient in-memory indexing with generalized prefix trees.

 Task Overview